Promotion of grid-connected renewable energy, focusing on wind energy

-Lead executing agency: Ministry of Energy and Petroleum; Energy Regulatory Commission
+Lead executing agency: Ministry of Energy; Energy & Petroleum Regulatory Authority

-The resource-conserving expansion of wind and solar energy could substitute the planned climate-damaging use of coal, diesel and gas, and therefore make a crucial contribution to reducing greenhouse gas emissions.
-An increased share of VRE would lower power generation costs, thus simultaneously increasing the country’s competitiveness.
+The resource-conserving expansion of wind and solar energy could substitute the planned climate-damaging use of coal and gas, and therefore make a crucial contribution to reducing greenhouse gas emissions.
+An increased share of VRE would lower power generation costs thus simultaneously increasing the country’s competitiveness.

-There is currently a dearth of information on how incentives, technical regulations and other general conditions can be shaped in a targeted manner and subsequently managed so that the increase in VRE can proceed optimally for the economy as a whole, and the electricity grids are not overloaded.
+There is currently a lack of information on how incentives, technical regulations and other general conditions can be shaped in a targeted manner and subsequently managed so that the increase in VRE can proceed optimally for the economy as a whole, and not overload the electricity grids.

-Conditions for the system-friendly and cost-efficient integration of variable renewable energy in the electricity grid are improved, with the goal of increasing the proportion of wind and solar energy in the power supply.
+Conditions for the system-friendly and cost-efficient integration of variable renewable energies in the electricity grid are improved.

 The project offers advisory support on improving the conditions for investment in future VRE.
 It aims to enhance the technical and methodological capacity of state actors.